IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 </p>

 Language servers use JSON-RPC to communicate between the development tool and the language server.
 Using JSON-RPC allows the server to be implemented in any language.
 For example, the COBOL language server is written in Java and the Python language server is written in Python.
 The protocol itself defines a set of features that can be supported by the server, such as code completion and go-to-definition.

-For more information on what languages implement language servers, check out this [page](https://microsoft.github.io/language-server-protocol/implementors/servers/).
+For more information on the LSP architecture, visit Microsoft's [docs](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/).
+To find out what languages implement language servers, check out this [page](https://microsoft.github.io/language-server-protocol/implementors/servers/).

 ## Why LSP support is great for editors